Enterprise-connect/documentation/docs/agents.md

 - `aid`: _The EC Client **A**gent's **ID**_
 - `tid`: _The **T**arget EC Server's **ID**_
 - `lpt`: _The local PORT the EC Client listens on_

+## Fuse Modes
+There are two more EC Agent modes; where we 'fuse' the Gateway and Server, or the Gateway and Client. please see the [expanded documentation](./modes.md) to better understand the nuances of these modes.

 [back to top](#agents)